KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 KeyboardKit extends Apple's native APIs and provides you with a lot more functionality.
 It lets you create custom keyboards that mimic native iOS keyboards with just a few lines of code.

 KeyboardKit lets you customize all parts of the keyboard.
-You can use custom layouts, designs, behavior, etc. and make any key or gesture trigger any action.
-You can even use completely custom views and just use the underlying functionality.
+You can use custom layouts, designs, views, behavior, etc. and make any key or gesture trigger any action.

-You can use KeyboardKit in many different ways.
-Keyboard extensions can use it to create custom keyboards.
-Apps can use it to check keyboard enabled state, full access, state, provide settings etc. Furthermore, any target can use it to build upon its models and functionality.
+Keyboard extensions can use KeyboardKit to create custom keyboards, while apps can use it to check keyboard state, provide shared settings, link to System Settings, etc.